 Top 10 Signs of Depression

-Depression is a real, but often misunderstood, mental disorder that can be readily treated with both medications and psychotherapy.
+Depression is a real but often misunderstood mental disorder that can be readily treated with both medications and psychotherapy.
+Sometimes you may think you or a loved one has clinical depression, but aren’t really sure what sets it apart from someone who’s just feeling blue sometimes.

 Not everyone who is depressed experiences every symptom.
 Some people experience a few symptoms, some many.
 The severity of symptoms varies with individuals and also varies over time.